mojaloop/documentation/docs/community/contributing/design-review.md

 ## What is Code Review

-"Code review" is a process whereby one or more other software engineers look over a set of proposed code changes before they are merged into the main branch of a repository, for the following purposes:
+"Code review" is a process whereby one or more other software engineers look over a set of proposed code changes **before they are merged into the main branch of a repository**, for the following purposes:

 - Quality Assurance
     - Code reviews help ensure the quality of the codebase by allowing other team members to identify potential issues,